AbinashBishoyi/zegoggl.es/_posts/2009-04-19-integrating-vim-and-irb.markdown

 The technique itself is older, there's a blog post dating back to October 2007 titled "[Use vi (Or Any Text Editor) From Within irb](http://gilesbowkett.blogspot.com/2007/10/use-vi-or-any-text-editor-from-within.html)".
 And, of course, all the LISPers will point out that there's nothing new about it ([slime](http://common-lisp.net/project/slime/) etc.).
-Bunch of arrgogant 'i-told-you-so'-s :).
+Bunch of arrogant 'i-told-you-so'-s :).

 I tried it out and completely agree, it's an incredibly powerful way for doing some quick, explorative coding for all those cases where you don't want to write specs upfront (maybe because you're not quite sure of what you're actually trying to achieve).